Last modified: August 18, 2021

 Project Term and Modifications.

 timeframe specified herein, the Jumpstart Enablement Services will: (a) end and be considered completed, and Customer will transition to TSS for any further assistance needed or (b) Customer will execute an additional Order

 6.3.
 Location.
-Unless otherwise stated in an Order Form, the Jumpstart Enablement Services will be performed remotely by the Looker POC.
-If Looker agrees to perform the Jumpstart Enablement Services at Customer's
+Unless otherwise stated in an Order Form, the Jumpstart Enablement Services will be performed remotely by the Google POC.
+If Google agrees to perform the Jumpstart Enablement Services at Customer's

 "Personal Data" means personal data that (a) has the meaning given to it in the General Data Protection Regulation (EU) 2016/679 of the European Parliament and of the Council of April 27, 2016 ("GDPR") and (b)

 PSO Services Addendum

-This Professional Services Addendum (the "PSO Addendum") supplements and is incorporated into the Agreement between Looker and Customer.
+This Professional Services Addendum (the "PSO Addendum") supplements and is incorporated into the Agreement between Google and Customer.
 This PSO Addendum applies to the advisory and consulting services described in

 1.2.
 Deliverables and Acceptance.
 There are no formal deliverables or acceptance criteria.
 PSO Services are deemed accepted as performed.